greggman/WebGPU-DOOM/README.md

 3. Build C version to compare for audio

    It spent several hours trying to get the music correct.
 At one point it wrote out .WAV files and asked me to listen.
-Even though it got better things will still not right so I told it output the audio from the C version and compare.
+Even though it got better things it was still not right.
+So I told it output the audio from the C version and compare.
 Even this did't fix it.

    This particular part took way too long.
-AFAICT it's still not perfect but it's good enough and we moved on, though I did suggest building DOSBOX and running the C code in it and outputting the audio.
-Claude thought that was a good idea.
+AFAICT it's still not perfect but it's good enough and we moved on.
+The issue is it's writing it's own emulator for hardware that DOOM ran on.
+The code for that emulation is not in the DOOM code.

+   I did suggest building DOSBox and running the C code in it and outputting the audio as that would provide working emu for the hardware.
+   Claude thought that was a good idea but since it was working good enough we moved on.

 4. Small things that were hacked by Claude